mostafacs/DecisionTree/DecisionTrees/README.md

 # Decision Trees

-decision tree classifier, which is a simple yet widely used classification technique.
+Decision Tree Classifier, which is a simple yet widely used classification technique.
 [More Information](http://en.wikipedia.org/wiki/Decision_tree)

 # What's Classification ?